 Your wish is my command.

-Here is a colour-coded list which corresponds to the above pictures with examples.
+Here is a colour-coded list which corresponds to the below picture with examples.
 Go ahead and practice pronouncing them.

 Watch this video if you’d like to hear what pronouncing the different ‘ed’ endings sound like.